MaskedSyntax/ResuMate/README.md

 1. **Resume Scoring**:
    - Extracts key information from resumes and job descriptions.
-   - Matches skills, qualifications, and experiences using Java-based NLP techniques.
+   - Matches skills, qualifications, and experiences using Python-based NLP techniques.

 2. **Resume Comparison**:
    - Uses NLP libraries to compare two resumes in terms of relevance to a given job description.